 - The Bonds will be dated their date of delivery. - The Bonds will be registered under the book-entry only system of The Depository Trust Company ("DTC").
-Purchasers of the Bonds will not receive certificates evidencing the Bonds. - Interest on the Bonds will be payable on January 1, 2011 and on each July 1 and January 1 thereafter. - The Bonds will be subject to redemption, commencing on July 1, 2020 (July 1, 2015 in the case of the Bonds maturing on July 1, 2026 and bearing an interest rate of 5.0%, 2027 and 2028), as described herein. - The inside cover page contains information concerning the maturity schedule, interest rates and prices or yields of the Bonds. - Prospective investors should consider the information appearing under INVESTMENT CONSIDERATIONS before making an investment decision. - In the opinion of Bond Counsel, under existing law and assuming compliance with the tax covenants described herein, and the accuracy of certain representations and certifications made by the Authority, interest on the Bonds is excluded from gross income for Federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code").
+Purchasers of the Bonds will not receive certificates evidencing the Bonds. - Interest on the Bonds will be payable on July 1, 2010 and on each January 1 and July 1 thereafter. - The Bonds will be subject to redemption, commencing on July 1, 2020 (July 1, 2015 in the case of the Bonds maturing on July 1, 2035), as described herein. - The inside cover page contains information concerning the maturity schedule, interest rates and prices or yields of the Bonds. - Prospective investors should consider the information appearing under INVESTMENT CONSIDERATIONS before making an investment decision. - In the opinion of Bond Counsel, under existing law and assuming compliance with the tax covenants described herein, and the accuracy of certain representations and certifications made by the Authority, interest on the Bonds is excluded from gross income for Federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code").
 Bond Counsel is also of the opinion that such interest is not treated as a preference item in calculating the alternative minimum tax imposed under the Code with respect to individuals and corporations.
 Bond Counsel is further of the opinion that interest on the Bonds is exempt from state, Commonwealth and local income taxation.
-See Tax Matters herein. - The Authority expects that the Bonds will be available for delivery to DTC on or about May 5, 2010. - The issuance of the Bonds and the purchase of the Bonds by the Underwriters are subject to the approval of legality by Nixon Peabody LLP, Bond Counsel, and certain other conditions.
+See Tax Matters herein. - The Authority expects that the Bonds will be available for delivery to DTC on or about April 7, 2010. - The issuance of the Bonds and the purchase of the Bonds by the Underwriters are subject to the approval of legality by Nixon Peabody LLP, Bond Counsel, and certain other conditions.
 Pietrantoni Méndez & Alvarez LLP, San Juan, Puerto Rico, will pass upon certain legal matters for the Underwriters.